Create your own Study Abroad opportunity, or go global as part of our Short-term, Faculty-led Courses.Explore the World

 For families travelling with your student, the closest hotel is the Homewood Suites located at 50 Royall Street Canton, MA 781-828-470.
 This hotel is located two miles from our campus.

-If you are travelling to campus without family, please contact Sheila Vaughn at email@example.com or call 617-333-2210 regarding travel arrangements such as your arrival date and time.
+If you are travelling to campus without family, please contact the Admission Office at firstname.lastname@example.org or call 617-333-2210 regarding travel arrangements such as your arrival date and time.

 We look forward to your arrival!